Col-E/recaf-developer-documentation/services/application-scoped-services/decompilemanager.md

 * Pre-process classes before they are decompiled
 * Post-process output from decompilers

 Using the decompile calls in this manager will schedule the tasks in a shared thread-pool.
 Calling the decompile methods on the `Decompiler` instances directly is a blocking operation.
 If you want to decompile many items it would be best to take advantage of the manager due to the pool usage.
+Additionally, decompiling via the manager will facilitate the caching of decompilation results and globally specified filters.

 ## Choosing a decompiler